bipulneupane/Multilabel-BONAI/README.md

 The authors would like to acknowledge the creators of the **BONAI dataset** – the only dataset with annotations for roof, footprint, and offset segmentation.
 This dataset has been invaluable for advancing research in off-nadir aerial image segmentation.
 The authors also acknowledge the contributors of the SegmentationModelsPytorch library, TIMM database, and HuggingFace for providing a comprehensive Python package to train CNNs and ViTs.

 ---

-This README file introduces your project and provides comprehensive usage instructions, making it easier for others to understand and utilize your repository.